Basementsaver Emergency Backup Sump Pumps By Aquamedic

 Choose Your Optimum BP-Series Pump Model

 • If you are one of the few people who really do need to install a battery backup system you can extend the operating time of your pump before it requires recharging.
-The optional Basementsaver BCC Extra Battery Box and Cables allow you to install an additional battery that can extend pumping time from 50 - 100% depending on which BP-Series system you require.
-I highly recommend this option for every Basementsaver BP3 battery backup pumping system!
+The highly recommended optional Basementsaver BCC Extra Battery Box and Cables allow you to install an additional battery that can double the pumping time of Your Basementsaver BP0, BP1, BP2 or BP3 battery backup pump.

 Buy Your BCC Kit Here